 What can Ethereum be used for?

 Ethereum enables developers to build and deploy decentralized applications.
-A decentralized application or Dapp serves some particular purpose to its users.
+A decentralized application or Dapp serve some particular purpose to its users.
 Bitcoin, for example, is a Dapp that provides its users with a peer to peer electronic cash system that enables online Bitcoin payments.
 Because decentralized applications are made up of code that runs on a blockchain network, they are not controlled by any individual or central entity.

 Any services that are centralized can be decentralized using Ethereum.
 Think about all the intermediary services that exist across hundreds of different industries.
 From obvious services like loans provided by banks to intermediary services rarely thought about by most people like title registries, voting systems, regulatory compliance and much more.